Table of Contents

 5. Highlight your relevant skills

-Your key skills section should include a variety of hard skills (learnt abilities you need for specific industries) and soft skills (personal traits that help you excel at your job).
+Your skills section should include mostly hard skills (learnt abilities you need for specific industries), but it’s okay to round it out with some additional soft skills (personal traits that help you excel at your job) if you don’t have many relevant hard skills.

 6. Include an intriguing hobbies and interests section